Maya Jaggi: Life and career

-Born in London, UK, where her parents settled after migrating from India, Maya Jaggi was educated at Oxford University and the London School of Economics.
+Born in London, UK, where her parents settled in 1960 after migrating from India, Maya Jaggi was educated at Oxford University and the London School of Economics.

 Her first job, in the 1980s, was as Literary Editor of the journal Third World Quarterly, where she "created a literature section that embraced Latin America as part of the global South", commissioning and publishing work by and about major writers.
 In the late 1990s, she joined the staff of The Guardian, working on the foreign news desk while also writing for the paper's cultural pages.

-Since 2000 Jaggi has built a freelance career reporting on arts and culture from five continents and has earned acclaim for her long-form arts profiles, written particularly for the Guardian Review.
-In addition, she has contributed articles and reviews to a wide range of publications, among them the Financial Times, The Independent, The Economist, The Times Literary Supplement, The Observer, The Sunday Times, the Daily Telegraph, Index on Censorship, the Literary Review, the Evening Standard, Newsweek, the Wall Street Journal, New York Review of Books, New Statesman, Bookforum, and Wasafiri magazine.
+Since 2000, Jaggi has built a freelance career reporting on arts and culture from five continents and has earned acclaim for her long-form arts profiles, written particularly for the Guardian Review up until 2015.
+In addition, she has contributed articles and reviews to a wide range of publications, among them The Financial Times, The Independent, The Economist, The Times Literary Supplement, The Observer, The Sunday Times, the Daily Telegraph, Index on Censorship, the Literary Review, the Evening Standard, Newsweek, the Wall Street Journal, New York Review of Books, New Statesman, Bookforum, Wasafiri magazine and Words Without Borders.

-In September 2004 she was one of 50 Black and Asian writers celebrated for their contribution to the canon of contemporary British literature in a photograph at the British Library entitled "A Great Day".
+In September 2004, she was one of 50 Black and Asian writers celebrated for their contribution to the canon of contemporary British literature in a photograph at the British Library entitled "A Great Day".

 She has received various awards over the years and in 2012 her work was recognised with an honorary doctorate from the Open University, the citation noting that Jaggi "occupies a unique place in British journalism, and has had a transformative influence in the last 25 years in extending the map of international writing today."

-In 2014 she was a DAAD fellow in Berlin.
+In 2014, she was a DAAD Arts and Media fellow in Berlin.
+She has also been an EU Senior Expert in Cultural Journalism in post-Soviet Europe.

+In 2022, Jaggi was Writer in Residence at the Writer's House of Georgia in Tbilisi, and in 2023 she was elected a Fellow of the Royal Society of Literature.